jacqueline-kraus/MS4-anime-art/README.md

 ![navigation-logged-in](readme-files/features/navigation-logged-in.png)

 - Admin: When a user has admin rights (is a superuser), the user can add products.
 The option for this is shown by clicking on the dropdown item "Admin".
-As in the future there should be more items related to admin, this is a dropdown as well.
+As in the future, there should be more items related to admin, this is a dropdown as well.

 ![navigation-admin](readme-files/features/navigation-admin.png)